Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02c_TaxKeys.md

 [comment]: <> (Oder Faktor bezieht sich auf Steuersatz?)

 - *VAT*
-Account where the VAT is to be booked.
+Account where the VAT is to be posted.

 - *Input tax*
-Account where the input tax is to be booked.
+Account where the input tax is to be posted.

 - *VAT not due*
-Account where the VAT not due is to be booked.
+Account where the VAT not due is to be posted.

 - *Type*
 Abbreviation of the tax type configured for the tax key.
 The following options are available: